🐏🐕🐁🦌 Learning the 3D Fauna of the Web

 CVPR 2024

-Paper Demo
+Paper Code Video Demo

-Our method, 3D-Fauna, learns a pan-category deformable 3D model of more than 100 different animal species using only 2D Internet images as training data, without any prior shape models or keypoint annotations.
-At test time, the model can turn a single image of an quadruped instance into an articulated, textured 3D mesh in a feed-forward manner, ready for animation and rendering.
+Our method, 3D-Fauna, learns a pan-category deformable 3D model of more than 100 animal species using only 2D Internet images as training data, without any prior shape models or keypoint annotations.
+At test time, the model can turn a single image of a quadruped instance into an articulated, textured 3D mesh in a feed-forward manner, ready for animation and rendering.

 Check this Gradio Demo page for single-view animal reconstruction.